chobbledotcom/vegan-prestwich/place/the-coffee-sack.md

 - "Sunday: 9:30am–5:30pm"

 ---

+[April 2023:](https://www.instagram.com/p/Cq-jIjFN3iM) "What’s better than a lovely healthy lunch at @coffeesackprestwich on a sunny spring day? 💚"

 [December 2022:](https://www.instagram.com/p/CmMJ0XoNCrp) "Oh hey! @coffeesackprestwich have a new vegan menu out.
 What do we think?
 They’ve been consistently offering vegan cake recently as well"